November 7th, 2019 by Fix Auto USA

 Many auto body repair shops only inspect the visible damage to your vehicle and prepare their written estimate based on what they see.
 At Fix Auto, the first thing we do is disassemble the obviously damaged areas to inspect for any underlying damage that otherwise wouldn’t be detected.

 We then document all damage to your vehicle, and use it to build a repair plan that identifies the necessary repairs.
-This step determines three important factors in every auto body repair job: the repairs needed, their costs, and how long they will take to complete.

 When the repair plan is completed, we provide you with a copy and explain all the details while answering any questions you may have.
 We also provide the repair plan to your insurance company.
 Once they authorize the repair work as outlined in the plan, we order the parts and get started fixing your vehicle as soon as they arrive.

+Many car owners have heard the myth that if a car’s frame gets bent in the collision, it will never be the same again.
+We can assure you this is not true.
+Using the proper equipment, our expert technicians can measure and restore critical repair points to within the original manufactures tolerances for the original structure.
 If we discover the need for additional repairs not listed on the repair plan, we will obtain authorization from you and your insurance company before proceeding with them.

 The next step after the body work consists of prepping and repainting the damaged areas.
 The prep and undercoat are just as important – if not more so – than the top coat color because they determine the durability and longevity of the paint’s finish.
 Using high-quality products, we take extra care to get these critical steps right.